Ashutosh781/quadruped-simulink/README.md

 # quadruped-simulink

+Following repo has built and tested on MATLAB R2019b

 Simscape Multibody simulation of a spider quadruped with 12 DOF

 Run the startup_sm_ssci.m inside Libraries directory to initialise simscape multibody multiphysics library